vial-kb/vial-kb.github.io/docs/manual/custom_keycode.md

 QMK provides [a way](https://github.com/qmk/qmk_firmware/blob/master/docs/custom_quantum_functions.md) for user to redefine behavior for existing key or create new keycode.

 Example: Here 3 custom keycodes are defined within `keymap.c`.
 Enum block is used to assign each keycode a unique hexcode, but replace `SAFE_RANGE` on the first keycode with `USER00`.
 The behavior of each keycode is defined inside `process_record_user()`.
-The keymap is assigned

 ```c
 enum blender_keycode {